El Quetzal Mindo Chocolate tour – Ecuador

 Whether you are a cacao enthusiast or a foodie this award-winning bean-to-bar chocolate factory is the choice for you.
-If you are in Mindo or wondering what to do on a weekend near Quito I can recommend El Quetzal de Mindo chocolate tour or if you are lacking time at least go inside for their decadent chocolate brownie.
+If you are in Mindo or wondering what to do on the weekend near Quito, I can recommend the El Quetzal de Mindo Chocolate tour, or if you lack time, at least go inside for their decadent chocolate brownie.

 If you found this page helpful, I would appreciate it if you would pin, share or tweet it on any social media platforms you use!
 Every little bit will help fund our travels and continue to bring great content to our site!

 Planning a trip soon?
 Comment below or send me an email, I can help you with more tips to plan your memorable trip.

 If you want more in-depth information and also a guide that you can bring along during your trip, I recommend the travel guide Lonely Planet Ecuador & the Galapagos Islands.

 This is a great source of information and tips, maps, and all you need if you plan on visiting Ecuador.
 I personally like the option of having a hard copy version where I can take notes and have them at hand.